Mandy Jones (politician): Political career

+Member of the Senedd

 Following the resignation in December 2017 of former UKIP Assembly Member (AM), Nathan Gill, Jones (as the next available UKIP candidate on the regional list) was confirmed on 27 December as the replacement AM.
 She was due to actively take up her duties following an oath swearing ceremony, which took place on 29 December at the Welsh Assembly's Colwyn Bay buildings.

 On 9 January 2018, UKIP Wales announced that she would not be joining the UKIP group in the Assembly, due to employing members of other parties in her office.
 Jones refused to change her staff and described the UKIP group as "toxic".
 She describes herself as a Faragist and claims former UKIP leader Nigel Farage supports her actions.
 Her party membership was suspended on 18 June 2018 following criticism of Neil Hamilton's nomination as an assembly commissioner.

 In March 2019, Jones spoke in the Assembly Chamber about the physical and emotional abuse she suffered from her adopted mother, in opposition to the Welsh Government's proposals to ban the smacking of children.

 In May 2019, Jones along with three other Assembly Members joined the Brexit Party and formed an assembly group in the Senedd, led by Mark Reckless.

 In mid October 2020 she formed a new group in the Senedd, the Independent Alliance for Reform, together with fellow MSs David Rowlands and Caroline Jones.

-In the 2021 Senedd election, Jones contested Clwyd South for Reform UK.

-She was unsuccessful in getting elected, and did not stand as a candidate for the North Wales Region.
+In March 2021, Jones was selected by Reform UK as their candidate for Clwyd South, ahead of the May Senedd election.
+She was not among the Reform candidates seeking election on the North Wales list.
+In total, Jones received just 277 votes (1.1%), coming last out of all candidates.